ebarped/waitfor/README.md

 waitfor -timeout 1m 8.8.8.8:53
 ```

-## Compatibility
-As **waitfor** is written in go, is totally compatible with linux, mac & windows.
-Just download your OS/ARCH compatible binary from Releases

 ## TODOS
 - use multiple regexps (1 for scheme://host:port, another for host:port, another for ip:port)
-- sound
 - test in windows & mac